frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/notifications.md

 <!-- add-breadcrumbs -->
-# Notifications
+# Notification

 **You can configure various notifications in your system to remind you of important activities.**

-1. Completion date of a Task.
+1. The completion date of a Task.
 2. Expected Delivery Date of a Sales Order.
 3. Expected Payment Date.
-4. Reminder of follow up.
+4. A reminder of follow up.
 5. If an Order greater than a particular value is received or sent.
 6. Expiry notification for a Contract.
 7. Completion/Status change of a Task.

 To access notification setup, go to:

-> Home > Settings > Email > Notification
+> Home > Settings > Notification

 ## 1. Setting Up An Alert